 York enjoys excellent road and rail links and is one of the most accessible cities in the UK.
 Direct train services link York with London in just two hours and travelling to Edinburgh takes only slightly longer.
 Great motorway links put visitors within easy reach of Leeds, Manchester, the Midlands and the rest of the UK while Leeds/Bradford Airport is fewer than 30 miles and less than an hour away.
 The ferry ports of Newcastle and Hull are also conveniently located.

-Parking for Blue Badge holders will be provided free of charge at the University.
-If you are a Blue Badge holder and would like a place reserving, please email‚ email@example.com‚ with your full name, address, car registration, date of birth and contact number.
-Please note you will need your Blue Badge to access the parking.
+Car parking at the University of York is for Blue Badge holders ONLY.
+If you are a Blue Badge holder and would like a place reserving, please contact firstname.lastname@example.org providing you full name, address, car registration, date of birth and contact number.
+Please note you will need your Blue Badge to access the parking facilities.

-You can also take advantage of regular timetabled bus services from the city centre to the event village.
-Services include the First Group No. 4 and No. 10 bus and TransDev Unibus No. 44.
-Visit‚ First Bus‚ and‚ TransDev‚ for service information.
+Regular timetabled service - You can take advantage of regular timetabled bus services from the city centre to the Event Village.
+Services include the First Group No.66 – for further information, please visit www.firstgroup.com.

 York is on the UK's main east coast line and travelling by train is both fast and easy.
 It takes just two hours to reach York's medieval city walls from London, while Edinburgh is around two and half hours away.
 There are also direct services into York from Liverpool, Manchester, Birmingham and the South West.
-Go to‚ www.nationalrail.co.uk‚ for more information.
+Please visit www.nationalrail.co.uk for further information.

 York is around an hour from the ferry terminal at Hull which has daily sailings to Holland and Belgium.
 Newcastle, which also regular sailings to Amsterdam, is fewer than 90 miles and two hours away.

-To find out more about accommodation, browse the website of the official tourism organisation, Visit York at www.visityork.org/book.
-Guests booking through the website are promised best rates and 20% off a York Pass for entry into the city's most-popular attractions.
+Click to find out more about accommodation through official tourism partners, Visit York.
+Guests booking through the website are promised best rates and 20% off a York Pass for entry into the city's most popular attractions.